 - Get a sense of your parents’ comfort level about a particular topic by saying that you have friends who are doing the same thing.
 Then, ask them how they’d feel if you were doing it too.

 - Discuss your personal values and beliefs regarding love and sex and allow your parents to share theirs.
 Knowing this will make it easier to find common ground and better understand each other.

 - Build up to the tough questions instead of dropping a bomb on them right away.
 Definitely include birth control and condoms in the conversation.

 - Not everyone receives adequate sex education, so don’t be too surprised if your parents have some misconceptions about sex from their own parents.
 If something doesn’t sound right, double-check that information with a source you trust.

 Did you know that now teens in California have the right to receive both comprehensive sex education and HIV prevention education at least once in middle school and once in high school?
 Learn more about this new law and about what you should be learning in school about sexual and reproductive health.

 How do I talk to my parents about birth control and safer sex?

 Birth control is a touchy subject, especially if your parents have strong feelings about whether you should or shouldn’t use it.
 But your parents value your safety more than anything, so emphasize that having this conversation will help you to better protect yourself.

 Mention that going on birth control doesn’t necessarily mean you’re sexually active – you’re just exploring your options.
 And since your parents know you better than most people, they might even have some ideas about what the best method is for you.

 Getting parental support can make that trip to your reproductive health clinic a lot less intimidating.
-If you can’t talk with your parents about birth control but you’re sexually active and want to prevent pregnancy and the spread of STDs, find a clinic nearby to get the health care services and information you need.
+If you can’t talk with your parents about birth control but you’re sexually active and want to prevent pregnancy and protect against STDs, then find a clinic to get the health care services and information you need.